stacks-network/docs/_develop/radiks-models.md

 ### About the _id attribute

 All model instances have an `_id` attribute.
-An `_id` is used as a primary key when storing data, and is used for fetching a model.
+An `_id` is used as a primary key when storing data and is used for fetching a model.
 Radiks also creates a `createdAt` and `updatedAt` property when creating and saving models.

 If, when constructing a model's instance, you don't pass an `_id`, Radiks creates an `_id` for you automatically.
 This automatically created id uses the  [`uuid/v4`](https://github.com/kelektiv/node-uuid) format.
 This automatic `_id` is returned by the constructor.